devansh-pan/posts/new-in-css.md

 }
 ```
 ## 4. Popover API
-> You can now create popovers ,menus, info boxes without Javascript or z-index headache with just CSS.Just add id of popover element to popovertarget property of button.
+> You can now create popovers ,menus, info boxes without Javascript or z-index headache with just CSS.Just add id of popover element to popovertarget property of button and see the majic without javascript.
 ```html
 <button popovertarget="my-popover">Open Popover</button>
 <div id="my-popover" popover>